maphew/zadam-trilium-wiki/Images.md

 Trilium supports storing and displaying images.
 Supported formats are JPEG, PNG and GIF.

-Image is actually type of [[note|Tree concepts#note]] placed into the note tree.
-It's reference can be copied into text note, so it is displayed in the text itself.
+An image can be uploaded in the form of note's [[attachment|attachments]] or as a standalone [[note|Tree concepts#note]] placed into the note tree.
+Its reference can be copied into a text note, in order to display it in the text itself.

 ## Uploading images
-To add image to the note, simply drag it from file explorer onto the note editor inside Trilium and image will be uploaded.
+To add an image to the note, simply drag it from file explorer onto the note editor inside Trilium and the image will be uploaded.

 [[gifs/upload-image.gif]]